BreckZ/T3LL-Y0UR-5T0RY/README.md

 # T3LL-Y0UR-5T0RY
-Allows the user to build a numerological profile and let the numbers speak
+Allows the user to build a numerological profile and let the numbers speak about it.

 # Songwriter-Bible
 A tool to help write a song.